When to Start HIV Medicines

 Early HIV infection

-Early HIV infection is the period up to 6 months after infection with HIV.
+Early HIV infection, also known as acute HIV infection, is the period up to 6 months after infection with HIV.
 During early HIV infection, a person’s viral load is often very high.

 Studies suggest that even at this early stage of HIV infection, HIV medicines can begin to protect a person’s health.
 In addition, starting HIV medicines during early HIV infection reduces the risk of HIV transmission.

 AIDS-defining conditions are certain infections and cancers that are life-threatening in people with HIV.
-Having an AIDS-defining condition indicates that a person has immune system of a person with AIDS, starting HIV medicines as soon as possible can improve immune function.
+Having an AIDS-defining condition indicates that a person has the immune system of a person with acquired immunodeficiency syndrome (AIDS); starting HIV medicines as soon as possible can improve immune function.

-Read the following ClinicalInfo fact sheets to learn more about medication adherence:
+Read the following HIVinfo fact sheets to learn more about medication adherence: